tensorflow/tfjs-models/posenet/README.md

 | 15 | leftAnkle |
 | 16 | rightAnkle |

-### Single Pose Estimation
+### Single-Person Pose Estimation

 Single pose estimation is the simpler and faster of the two algorithms.
 Its ideal use case is for when there is only one person in the image.
-The downside is that if there is another person in the image with a keypoint that has a high probability of being accurate, then that keypoint can be associated with the main person’s pose, creating the effect of the two poses being joined together.
+The disadvantage is that if there are multiple persons in an image, keypoints from both persons will likely be estimated as being part of the same single pose—meaning, for example, that person #1’s left arm and person #2’s right knee might be conflated by the algorithm as belonging to the same pose.

 ```javascript
 const pose = poseNet.estimateSinglePose(image, outputStride);